SubstrateGaming/Substrate.NET.Toolchain/README.md

 ## Getting Started

-Assuming your [substrate node is running locally](https://github.com/ajuna-network/Ajuna), you're ready to build your services and clients using the Ajuna SDK toolchain.
+Assuming your [substrate node is running locally](https://github.com/paritytech/substrate/), you're ready to build your services and clients using the Substrate .NET Toolchain.

 ---